elenasavvidou/watertheseplants/README.md

 # Water these plants

-# A little landing page following Superhi that uses javascript in a fun way
+## A little landing page following Superhi that uses JavaScript in a fun way

 ![video](./assets/video.mov)